Motorola bag phone: Obsolescence

 The majority of bag phones operated on the AMPS network, and a few special models produced in the late 1990s, dubbed the Digital Concert Series, ran on the TDMA network, in addition to AMPS.
-Because both the AMPS and TDMA networks are extinct as of February 2008, the service life of all Motorola bag phones have come to end, and they now serve only as a collector's item.
+Because both the AMPS and TDMA networks are extinct as of February 2008, the service life of all Motorola bag phones have come to an end, and they now serve only as a collector's item.

 The original Motorola bag phone has been succeeded by the Motorola M800 and M900 bag phones, introduced in 2005.
 While they are technologically dissimilar to the original bag phones and use an entirely different user interface, the M800 and M900 support CDMA and GSM, respectively, and add the basic features of modern cell phones.
 Additionally, they are backwards compatible with batteries for the original bag phones.

 Design features

 Although they are technically all similar, Motorola produced many different models of the bag phone, differing in features and display type.
 These can be determined by the model number on the underside of the handset, beginning with SCN (TLN on early models).
 Each type of handset also had its own transceiver, marked with a model number beginning with SUN.
 Random handsets can be used with random transceivers, but some mismatches may result in unusable functions.
 For example, plugging a 4500 handset into a 3 Button transceiver will result in the Up/Down, one-touch, VOL and STO buttons to be either unusable or perform a totally different function.
 Some transceivers will detect a mismatched handset, and display "LOANER" upon power-up.